raquo/Airstream/README.md

 Some reactive UI libraries such as Outwatch give you a way to bind the lifecycle of subscriptions to the lifecycle of corresponding UI components, and that automatically kills the subscription (removes the observer) when the UI component it relates to is destroyed.
 However, the underlying streaming libraries that such UI libraries use have no concept of such binding, and so in those libraries you can manually call `stream.addObserver` and create a subscription that will not cease to exist together with the UI component that it conceptually relates to.

-What makes Airstream special is that it has a concept of ownership.
+What makes Airstream special is a built-in concept of ownership.
 When creating a leaky resource, e.g. when calling `addObserver`, you _have to_ also provide a reference to the Owner who will eventually kill the subscription.
 For example, that owner could be a UI component to which the subscription relates, and it could automatically kill all subscriptions that it owns when it is destroyed, allowing the now-irrelevant observables to be stopped and garbage collected.
 This is how [Laminar](https://github.com/raquo/Laminar)'s `ReactiveElement` works.
 For more details, see the [Ownership](#ownership) section.

 ### Signal

 Signal is a reactive variable that represents a time-varying value, or an accumulated value.
+In other words, "state".

 Similar to EventStream, Signal is **lazy**, so everything in the [Laziness](#laziness) section applies to Signals as well.

 Unlike EventStream, a Signal always has a current value.
 For instance, you could create a Signal by calling `val signal = eventStream.toSignal(initialValue)`.
 In that example, `signal`'s current value would first equal to `initialValue`, and then any time `eventStream` emits a value, `signal`'s current value would be updated to the emitted value, and then `signal` would emit this new current value.

-However, all of that would only happen if `signal` had any observers (because of [Laziness](#laziness)).
-If `signal` had no observers, its current value would be stuck at the last current value it saved while it had observers, or at `initialValue` if it never had observers.
+However, all of that would only happen if `signal` had one or more observers (because of [Laziness](#laziness)).
+If `signal` had no observers, its current value would be stuck at the last current value it saved while it had observers, or at `initialValue` if it _never_ had observers.

-This laziness makes `Signal` unsuitable to represent certain types of state unless the presence of observers is guaranteed, because its current value might get inconsistent in the absence of observers.
-It is also the reason why you can't directly access a Signal's current value (there is no public `now()` method on it).
-You can use `stream.withCurrentValueOf(signal).map((lastStreamEvent, signalCurrentValue) => ???)` to access `signal`'s current value.
-The resulting stream will still be lazy, but this way the processing of `currentValue` is just as lazy as `currentValue` itself, so there is no risk of looking at a stale `currentValue`.
-If you don't need lastStreamEvent, use `stream.sample(signal).map(signalCurrentValue => ???)` instead.
-Note: both of these output streams will emit only when `stream` emits, as documented in the code.

 Unlike EventStream, Signal only fires an event when its next value is different from its current value.
 The comparison is made using Scala's `==` operator.

 When adding an Observer to a Signal, it will immediately receive its current value, as well as any future values.
-If you don't want the observer to receive the current value, add an observer to the stream `signal.changes` instead.
+If you don't want the observer to receive the current value, observe the stream `signal.changes` instead.

 Note: Signal's initial value is evaluated lazily where it is not provided explicitly.
 For example: